Definable.ai API Reference

 Authentication

-All API endpoints require authentication.
+All API endpoints require authentication using either JWT tokens or API keys.
 See the Authentication Guide for details on how to authenticate your requests.

 Response Format